ANGELA DAMMAN: CRAFTS OF YUCATAN

 Image: Combed Sansevieria Fiber.
 Photo courtesy of Angela Damman.

-Damman’s Brujar bucket bag, made with spun sansevieria fibre, nicely plays on this sense of fineness, and with unapologetic show is lavishly layered with 1500 fringes.
+Damman’s Bruja bucket bag, made with spun sansevieria fibre, nicely plays on this sense of fineness, and with unapologetic show is lavishly layered with 1500 fringes.
 A combination of skilled labour, imagination, and appreciation of Mexican style and contemporary design aesthetics are what gives Angela Damman’s tactile accessories their appeal.
 This cultural hybridity, found in Mexico’s cuisine, agriculture, architecture and visual culture, is central to her designs.

 Image: Sansevieria.
 Photo courtesy of Angela Damman.